BasicWolf/archived-concrete-settings/docs/basic_concepts.rst

        MAX_SPEED: int = Setting(30, behaviors=(deprecated, ))

-If Python warnings are enabled (e.g. ``python -Wdefault``), you would get the warning in stderr:
+If Python warnings are enabled (e.g. ``python -Wdefault``), you would get a warning in stderr:

 .. code-block:: none